-Japanese beer has for a long time been focused on lager, of which there are four major manufacturers dominating the local market; Asahi, Kirin, Sapporo and Suntory.
-Although Asahi, is arguably the most famous.
-Despite this, recent emergence of the craft scene has brought to light more independent manufacturers and ingredients.
+Japanese beer has, for a long time, been focused on lager, of which there are four major manufacturers dominating the local market: Asahi, Kirin, Sapporo and Suntory.
+Asahi, however, is arguably the most famous.
+Despite this, the recent emergence of the craft scene has brought to light more exciting independent manufacturers and ingredients.

 Japanese beer

 Japanese beers are famed throughout the world for their light, refreshing and crisp taste.
-Celebrated for its culture, Japan has a rich history in beer brewing, producing the good stuff since the 19th century.
+Japan has a rich history in beer brewing, producing the good stuff since the 19th century.
 It has been enjoyed ever since and is now the country’s most loved drink, especially at Nomikai (drinking parties particular to Japanese culture).
-Japanese beer is well known for its quality and premium brewing methods and although most similar to American styles it has taken on its own distinctive taste and flair.
+Japanese beer is well known for its quality and premium brewing methods.
+Although, similar to American beer, it has taken on its own distinctive taste and flair.

 Japanese lager

-Since the 1980s there has been an increased demand for dry, refreshing flavour in Japan, hence why the standard style of beer sold at izakayas and bars is predominately light coloured lagers.
-These tend to have an average alcohol strength of around 5.0%.
-Although lagers are the most widely produced beer in Japan, there is a trend for beer-like drinks called happoshu or happōsei (発泡性).
-The intricacies of the beer laws in Japan tax based on the amount of malt relative to grain used.
-The taxation system means brewed drinks are divided into two camps; beer and happoshu.
+Since the 1980s, there has been a growing preference for dry and refreshing flavours in Japan.
+Consequently, the predominant style of beer served at izakayas and bars is characterised by light-coloured lagers with an average alcohol strength of around 5.0%.
+Despite Japenese lagers being the most commonly produced beer in the country, there is a notable inclination towards beer-like beverages known as happoshu or happōsei (発泡性).
+The intricacies of Japan's beer laws involve taxation based on the proportion of malt to other grains used in brewing.
+This taxation system categorises brewed drinks into two main groups: beer and happoshu.

 Japanese variations

-The happoshu taste very similar and have a similar ABV to beer but have lower levels of malt, commonly with less than 67%.
-These beer-like alternatives have captured a large part of the beer drinking market, due to tax incentives on these products and subsequent lower prices they retail at.
-There is also a third wave or “Shin Janru” beer that is the latest addition to the Japanese beer landscape.
-This beverage contains no malt at all, using pea or soy, making the taxes even less!
+The happoshu taste very similar to Japanese lagers.
+They also have a similar ABV, yet contain lower levels of malt.
+These beer-like alternatives have captured a large part of the Japanese beer market due to the above-memntioned tax incentives (and subsequent lower prices they retail at).
+There is also “Shin Janru”, the latest addition to the Japanese beer landscape.
+This beverage contains no malt at all, using pea or soy, making the taxes even less.

 Sapporo are famed for their premium lagers.
 They brew using only the highest-quality ingredients, creating their signature crisp, refreshing and perfectly balanced flavour.
-Although they have a few in their range, The Sapporo Premium beer is the real icon.
+They have a few in their range, although the Sapporo Premium beer is the real icon.
 It’s crisp, it’s refined and it’s clean.
-The perfect beer for any meal or any occasion come to that.
-Kanpai! (cheers).
+The perfect beer for any meal or occasion.
+Kanpai!

 Japanese craft beer